 Zombies and comfort foods?
 Well, since it’s Halloween and pumpkin season, how about a yummy bread pudding using pumpkin puree and some sweet yet tart cranberries?

 Bread pudding tips and tricks

-Feel free to substitute raisins or dried cherries for the cranberries.
-Serve with a whipped cream or a scoop of ice cream if you’re not watching the calories.
-(Try Janel’s recipe for Dairy Free Pumpkin Pie Ice Cream Recipe if you dare!)
-The Pumpkin and Cranberry Bread Pudding reheats very well in the microwave, but it’s delicious cold, too.
+Feel free to substitute raisins or dried cherries or raisins for the cranberries.
+Or you can use half shredded coconut and half dried cranberries or another dried fruit.
+Serve with a whipped cream, a scoop of ice cream, or whiskey sauce if you’re not watching the calories.
+Pumpkin and Cranberry Bread Pudding reheats very well in the microwave, but it’s delicious cold, too.
 You can also make it several days ahead.
 Just cover with aluminum foil, refrigerate, and reheat in a microwave (by the serving) or the whole pan in a 325 degrees F oven for 15 minutes.

 Gluten Free Pumpkin Cranberry Bread Pudding